 Southwark

 § This page gives an overview of the Southwark local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Southwark in central and south London is rich in history and culture, home to the Shard, Borough Market, Shakespeare’s Globe, and the Tate Modern.
 It mixes modern development with historic districts such as Bermondsey and Rotherhithe.

-The administrative boundary of Southwark can be viewed on OpenStreetMap: District Boundary of Southwark.
+The administrative boundary of Southwark can also be viewed on OpenStreetMap: District Boundary of Southwark.

 Key Facts about Southwark